Hospitals are discovering that their out-dated, often paper-based processes for collecting quality observational data don’t cut it...

 Co-authored by David Chou

-Originally published on Health Standards blog here.
+Originally published on Health Standards blog (link no longer available).

 Current status: Archaic tools and an over-reliance on EHRs for quality data

 The typical hospital is making approximately 400,000 quality observations a year.
 It’s important to note that I am referring to data that is not pulled from the electronic health record (EHR).
 The EHR is unable to effectively collect and aggregate data such as observations of safety and compliance of the physical environment, evaluation of staff knowledge on hospital policy/emergency response, the gathering of patient feedback relating to their experience while they are still within the continuum of care, or measurements of evidence-based guideline adherence during the performance of routine hospital procedures.

 The 400,000 quality observations I mentioned above are happening (or should be if they are not) in many different areas of the hospital, among various departments and disciplines.
 The Pharmacy is checking the compliance of the storage of medication; the Environment of Care team is making sure the physical environment is compliant and safe; Leadership is rounding for patient experience purposes; the Quality department is conducting tracers; Infection Control is examining processes around CAUTI, CLABSI, High Level Disinfection etc.; and Nurse Managers are conducting Open Medical Record reviews.
 With only these few examples, you can see that most hospitals are amassing an incredible amount of potential performance improvement (PI) data!

 But, the common theme throughout is “data rich, information poor” as the data is oftentimes not available for review and discussion.
 More often than not, this is due to: